 Mistake #4: Writing a lot of mediocre content

-Although they do well, it’s not worth copying their content strategy?
-Why, because their content is mediocre and not detailed.
-For example, if you Google “how to install a bidet”, this page from eHow ranks in the top 10.
+Although they do well, it’s not worth copying their content strategy.
+Why?
+It’s because their content is mediocre and not detailed.
+For example, if you Google “how to install a bidet”, this page from eHow ranks in the top ten.

 Do you see the problem?

-That page does a terrible job at explaining how to install a bidet.
-If eHow wrote articles that were over 2400 words and were very detailed like Wikipedia they would rank much higher and get more traffic.
+That page does a terrible job explaining how to install a bidet.
+If eHow wrote articles that were over 2,400 words that were very detailed like Wikipedia’s, they would rank much higher and get more traffic.

-Based on this article, you can see how Google prefers to rank web pages with at least 2000 words of content on page 1.
+Based on this article, you can see why Google prefers to rank web pages with at least 2,000 words of content on page one.

 Mistake #5: Links build authority

-- Social media – by building up your social media profiles and getting more tweets, likes, and shares, your website will rank higher.
+- Social media – by building up your social media profiles and getting more tweets, likes, and shares, you will get your website to rank higher.
 Google and Bing have both publicly stated that they look at social signals.

-SEO is a constantly changing game and if you don’t keep up with it, you won’t do well.
-Don’t focus on the quick hits, slow and steady really does win the SEO race.
+SEO is a constantly changing game, and if you don’t keep up with it, you won’t do well.
+Don’t focus on the quick hit.
+Slow and steady really does win the SEO race.

 What I’ve personally experienced throughout each Google update is that quality content will continue to rank high and receive traffic.
-For example, all of my blogs got a nice traffic bump by 15 to 41% on January 1 when Google made their update.
+For example, all of my blogs got a nice traffic bump by 15-41% on January 1 when Google made its update.